Rashmi-G2011/python-media-catalogue/README.md

 - Overriding methods
 - Creating and using custom exceptions
 - Validating user input
-- Writing modular and reusable code
+- Writing clean, modular, and reusable code
-- Using type hints
+- Using type hints effectively
 - Managing collections of objects
 - Building a menu-driven console application